Spend a night in Firenze (Florence) and you could easily stay forever.

 The whole city oozes history, art and romance – with the ravishing River Arno providing the ultimate seductive centrepiece.
 With only three short days to explore this mesmerizing city (not nearly enough!), we peeled ourselves away from our crisp white bed sheets as early as possible (no mean feat when staying at the Continentale) to take our curious feet along as many cobblestone streets as we could manage under the steamy Italian summer sun.

-MUST DO: Purchase your ticket in advance or join a group tour on the spot to climb to the top of the Duomo cupola for uninterrupted views that will quite literally take your breath away.
+WHERE TO PLAY: Purchase your ticket in advance or join a group tour on the spot to climb to the top of the Duomo cupola for uninterrupted views that will quite literally take your breath away.
 Walk along the Arno River at every time of day possible (it feels different every hour) and cross the famous Ponte Vecchio.
 If still in doubt, shop till you DROP on one of Florence’s 4 best shopping strips (Via Santo Spirito, San Lorenzo Market, Via del Corso & Via dei Calzaiuoli) – the leather goods and jewellery are particularly worth a gander.